"The Talmud Teaches Hatred of Non-Jews"

 Pulling one line out and saying "the Talmud teaches" is like printing one U.S. Supreme Court justice's dissent and calling it the final ruling for the whole country.
 (Britannica: Talmud)

 Most viral "Talmud quotes" are: bad translation, a losing side of a debate sold as the whole religion, or a line that is not in the book at all.
-(Fordham: Protocols of Zion (forgery context))
+(Britannica: Talmud)

 Later Jewish law codes (written summaries used in real life, not the ancient debate record) spell out duties of honesty, charity, and saving life that apply across faith lines.
 (Stanford Encyclopedia: Maimonides)